sleepepi/data-management/data-checks.md

 #### Software
 There are many statistical software packages available to aid in data checking.
 These include:

-1. SAS.
+1. SAS©.
 In the Division of Sleep Medicine Epidemiology, SAS© is the software package used most frequently in data checking.
-SAS has strong data handling capabilities and is able to process large, rectangular datasets efficiently.
-Because data checking often involves checking the values of multiple variables across multiple observations (or subjects), SAS is useful in this process.
+SAS© has strong data handling capabilities and is able to process large, rectangular datasets efficiently.
+Because data checking often involves checking the values of many variables across multiple observations (or subjects), SAS© is effective in this process.
+SAS© software is maintained by and available for purchase through the SAS Institute.

-2. R.
+2. R. R is open source software for statistical computing and graphing.
+Maintained by a growing user community and available for free online through [r-project.org](http://www.r-project.org/), R provides a variety of software packages and statistical functions that can aid in data management as well as analysis.
+Its flexibility can be an asset especially for unique or unusual data types.